fribbels/hsr-optimizer/docs/guides/en/dps-score.md

 The scoring algorithm generates three benchmark builds to compare Combo DMG against:

-* Baseline (0%) - No substats, no optional main stats
+* Baseline (0%) - No substats, no optional main stats, using benchmark sets
 * Benchmark (100%) - A strong build, generated following certain rules with a realistic distribution of 48x min rolls
 * Perfection (200%) - The perfect build, generated with an ideal distribution of 54x max rolled substats